devdjan/JobsCrawling/README.md

 # JobsCrawling
-The project was create to parse data related to job (title, description, etc.) from sites:
+The project was create to parse data like (title, description, etc.) from the sites:
 * `https://www.hrforecast.de/company/career/` and  `https://www.gazpromvacancy.ru/jobs/`

 And saving data to the Postgres database.